-- Interdisciplinary major in environmental science (tracks in chemistry or biology) - Dual degree in chemistry (B.S.) and pharmacy (PharmD), in collaboration with Massachusetts College of Pharmacy and Health Sciences - Joint major in chemistry and management - MAT in teaching chemistry fast-track (The MAT fast-track program permits students to decrease the time required to obtain a master's degree by starting graduate courses during the undergraduate years.
-A science major may pursue this program to obtain secondary school teaching credentials.) - M.S. in science librarianship fast-track (The program in library and information science will appeal to students interested in the application of new technology to science information retrieval.) - Minor in sustainability provides a broad, interdisciplinary view of the approaches needed for progress without environmental degradation. - · Minor in physics of materials - M.S. in Chemistry or Applied Physics (through an articulation with the University of Oregon Masters Internship Program a 1-year program following the Simmons B.S. in Chemistry, Biochemistry or Physics.
-For the program in physics, see pages 207-210.
+• Interdisciplinary major in environmental science (tracks in chemistry or biology).

+- Dual degree in chemistry (B.S.) and pharmacy (PharmD), in collaboration with Massachusetts College of Pharmacy and Health Sciences. - Joint major in chemistry and management. - MAT in teaching chemistry fast-track (The MAT fast-track program permits students to decrease the time required to obtain a master's degree by starting graduate courses during the undergraduate years.
+A science major may pursue this program to obtain secondary school teaching credentials). - M.S. in science librarianship fast-track (The program in library and information science will appeal to students interested in the application of new technology to science information retrieval). - Minor in sustainability. - Minor in physics of materials. - M.S. in Chemistry or Applied Physics (through an articulation agreement with the University of Oregon Masters Internship Program a 1-year program following the Simmons B.S. in Chemistry, Biochemistry or Physics).
+For the Program in Physics, see pages 210-213.